ayush714/mlops-roadmap/README.md

 - Continuous Integration for Machine Learning: Tools like [Jenkins](https://www.jenkins.io/) and [GitHub Actions](https://github.com/features/actions)
 - Continuous Deployment for Machine Learning: Tools like Jenkins, GitHub Actions, and Azure DevOps
 - Model Monitoring and Retraining: Tools like ModelDB, MLflow, and TFX
-- Governance and Regulatory Compliance: Tools like IBM OpenPages and Collibra
+- Governance and Regulatory Compliance: Tools like IBM OpenPages and Collaborations

 ## My Courses <a name="my-courses"></a>

 * Core Machine Learning Course: For a comprehensive, paid course on Machine Learning, please visit this [link](https://youtu.be/PhB5CkbZHB8).
-* Free 10-hour Video Course: For a free, 10-hour long introduction to Machine Learning, please watch this [video](https://youtu.be/0g-XL0WV2xo).
+* Free 10-hour Video Course: For a free, 10-hour-long introduction to Machine Learning, please watch this [video](https://youtu.be/0g-XL0WV2xo).

 ### Contributions 🤝